marcroelans/powerjs/README.md

 ```

-## Contribution
+## Features wishes, Bugfixes or anything else?
-💗 Feel free to fork this project and help me to get this better.
+Feel free to submit an issue in any case or fork this project to make this better.

 ## Thanks to
 - <a href="https://github.com/dysfunc">Dysfunc</a>